xinyix/Box-Cox-Transformation/README.md

 > bc <- boxcox(Volume ~ Height + Girth, data = trees)
 ```

-We obtain a graph of log-likelihood of lambda, maximizing at a little less than 0.5,
+We obtain a graph of log-likelihood of lambda,
 ![original resid dist](https://github.com/xinyix/Box-Cox-and-Durbin-Watson/blob/master/lambda.png?raw=true)
+maximizing at a little less than 0.5, then the main term of transformation is y^1/2.
 To retrieve this lambda

 ```
 > trans <- bc$x[which.max(bc$y)]